ethereum/web3.py/docs/web3.eth.rst

     The ethereum address that will be used as the default ``from`` address for all transactions.
 Defaults to empty.

+.. py:attribute:: Eth.defaultAccount

+    .. warning:: Deprecated: This property is deprecated in favor of :attr:`~web3.eth.Eth.default_account`

 .. py:attribute:: Eth.default_block

     The default block number that will be used for any RPC methods that accept a block identifier.
 Defaults to ``'latest'``.

+.. py:attribute:: Eth.defaultBlock

+    .. warning:: Deprecated: This property is deprecated in favor of :attr:`~web3.eth.Eth.default_block`

 .. py:attribute:: Eth.syncing